Dan-Matthews-23/Heart-Helpers/README.md

 - There's a lot of white space on the thankyou.html page at the bottom
 - The submission of the Contact Us page gives a 405 error
 - There are duplicate Social Media icons in the footer
-- The text on Testimonies section on homepage needs to be moved up
+- The text on footer section on homepage needs to be moved up
-- The text for Mary pn homepage is overflowing
+- The text for Mary on homepage is overflowing
-- Ian's stoy on Testimonies, mobile view has a huge blank space above
+- Ian's story on Testimonies, mobile view has a huge blank space above

 This is what I did to resolve it:

 - Removed the W3C button in the footer.
 This was supposed to confirm that my code was W3c validated, but the link seems to have expired

--
+- It seems there were several reasons for the errors in thankyou.html.
+I had duplicate external icons, and I had set the height of the footer as a static measurement.
+I fixed these errors, however that left me with a large chunk of white space in the middle of the screen.
+Despite my earlier statement, I have decided to add a video into this section after checking YouTube's terms of service, which meant I did not need permission from the British Heart Foundation to embed this video.
+It's important to note here that I have not included this just to get rid of white space.
+My intention is to have this video as part of an overall facts page.
+As such, I've added the following statement in the thankyou.html page: Before you go, we wanted to let you know that we're planning to introduce a 'Know Your Facts' section very soon, and your opnion really matters to us, so please do head over to our Contact Us page and give us your thoughts!
+Please take some time to watch the video below about one of the most important aspects of heart disease - Heart Attacks

+- The Contact Us form has been amended to fall in line with the removal of the POST part of the form, as advised by Tutor Support

+- The duplicate social media icons have now been removed

+- The issue with the footer has now been corrected

+- I've changed the border-radius of the row on testimonies.html to a 5% decrease.
+I did try to set padding, but this didn't have the effect I wanted.

+- I couldn't repeat the step to resolve the text for the Mary section on the homepage because I wanted the curve of the border-radius to be symetrical on both columns for the desired effect.
+Instead, I've set the width of the right column to a 5% decrease which pulls the text off the edge of the div.

+- Corrected a problem with the link on testimonies.html where the image should have been showing